 Whatever your business is at some point it involves human beings.
 Making sure that they are happy and into what you do is key to being very successful.

 You can tick along without thinking (or caring) about the culture in your organisation but any time and effort saved will likely cost you in other ways.

-Recruitment, retention and managing the quality of your employees will all become more difficult if they just feel like they have "a job".
-If you don't run an organisation that people want to work for, then salary is your only weapon.
-Which gets expensive quickly.
+Recruitment, retention and managing the quality of your employees will all become more difficult .
+If you don’t run an organisation that people want to work for, then salary is your only weapon.
+Which gets tricky quickly.

 The easy bit about a fit/feel/culture is that you don’t need to think too much about it.
 Your culture will likely grow organically from a reflection of you and how you behave.
 The hard bit is exactly that – you’ve got to make sure your behaviour is what you want to see elsewhere and you need to lead by example which is tedious to do consistently.